ghareeb97/Sensor-Fusion-and-Tracking/writeup.md

 ![](performance_metrics.png)
 ![](precision-recall.png)

-# Writeup: Track 3D-Objects Over Time
+# Writeup: Track 3D-Objects Over Time (Final Project)

-Please use this starter template to answer the following questions:

-### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
-Which results did you achieve?
-Which part of the project was most difficult for you to complete, and why?
 ## Step 1: Implementing an Extended Kalman Filter
 EKF has 3 main steps prediction, measurement and update.
 - First was adding the representation of the state of the system which consist of process model and velocity.